Healthcare Professionals - Stress of Helping Others

 Understanding the Trials of Healthcare Workers

 Healthcare professionals are exposed to traumas on a daily basis.
-Seeing victims of abuse or trauma victims following car crashes or acts of violence takes an emotional toll, and witnessing the effects of disease can add to these tense feelings.
-Delivering unfortunate diagnoses and information to patients or families can be difficult, and constant exposure to these events can equally desensitize an individual while still building up the emotional weight in the back of one’s head.
+Seeing victims of abuse, car crashes, or acts of violence takes an emotional toll, and witnessing the effects of disease can add to these already tense feelings.
+Delivering unfortunate diagnoses and difficult news to patients or families adds another layer of strain.
+Over time, this constant exposure can desensitize an individual—while still allowing emotional weight to quietly build in the background.

 Access to Substances and Knowledge